Choosing a School

 Special schools

-In order to be placed in a special school a child must have a professional report stating that he/she has a special educational need and that this need is of such complexity that a special school placement could be considered.
+In order to be placed in a special school a child must have a professional report stating that he/she has a special educational need and that this need is of such complexity that a special school placement is required.

-Special schools tend to have fewer students.
-They have a lower student-teacher ratio specified according to category of disability.
+Special schools have a lower student-teacher ratio specified according to category of disability.
 This means that classes have small numbers of students.
 A special school for students with a moderate general learning disability for example, has one teacher for every eight students.

 View our School Information Map on our SENO webpage to find a Special School in your area.